wolfmanjm/kivy-smoothie-host/README.md

 The goal here is to have a small touch screen host that can run a smoothie and is better than an LCD Panel, and almost as good as a host PC running pronterface.
 It is not meant to be a replacement for say Octoprint whose goals are different.

+(*UPDATE* there is now a desktop layout setting that makes it more usable on a regular desktop (tested on various linux machines but should run anywhere that python3 and kivy will run).

 An RPI with 7" touch screen is about the same price as the better LCD panels, and makes a great standalone controller for a 3D printer.

 I have had a 10" linux tablet called a pengpod running my delta printer for years as the only Host, it runs a hacked version of Pronterface to make it more tolerable to use on a touch screen.
 However Pengpods are no longer available and there are no other linux tablets I can find.
 A raspberry PI with touch screen is pretty close.